 - Trend Micro Smart Protection Server

 - Open the <Server installation folder>\PCCSRV\WSS\Service.ini file.

 - Replace the value of "HTTPS_CERT" with the correct name.
-For the example below, the value is modified to "OfficeScan Server NTSG".
+For the following example, the value is modified to "OfficeScan Server NTSG".

 Add the following new setting and set it to the certificate friendly name.